Fraternity of the Hidden Light

 Fraternity of the Hidden Light (also known as Fraternitas L.V.X.
 Occulta) is a magical organization and "Aquarian Age" mystery school in the Western Mystery Tradition that teaches occult sciences.

 History

 The Fraternity of the Hidden Light traces its lineage to the Hermetic Order of the Golden Dawn.
 It was founded in the 1982 in Covina, California by Paul A. Clark.

 Influences

 Paul Foster Case's work is a major influence on the Fraternity of the Hidden Light.
-The Fraternity has published the original lessons that Case wrote for the School of Ageless Wisdom, the organization that later became B.O.T.A.
-The Steward of the Fraternity has recently published a book entitled Paul Foster Case.
+The Fraternity has published the original lessons that Case wrote for the School of Ageless Wisdom, the organization that later became Builders of the Adytum.
+The founding Steward of the Fraternity published a book entitled Paul Foster Case.
 His Life and Works.
 Ann Davies, who took over the leadership of BOTA after the death of Case, is also an important influence on the Fraternity.
 Paul Clark is also an acknowledged authority on the thought of Dion Fortune who also influences the Fraternity.